 A, in exercise of an easement, diverts to his canal the water of B's stream.
-The diversion continues for may years, and during that time the bed of the stream party fills up.
+The diversion continues for many years, and during that time the bed of the stream partly fills up.
 A then abandons his easement, and restores the stream to its ancient course.
 B's land is consequently flooded.
 B sues A for compensation for the damage caused by the flooding.
-It is proved that A age b a month's notice of his intention to a Bandon the easement, and that such notice was sufficient to enable B, without unreasonable expense, to have prevented the damage.
+It is proved that A gave B a month?s notice of his intention to abandon the easement, and that such notice was sufficient to enable B, without unreasonable expense, to have prevented the damage.
 The suit must be dismissed.

-51. Revival of easements.
-An easement extinguished under section 45 revives (a) when the destroyed heritage is, before twenty years have expired, restored by the deposit of allusion; (b) when the destroyed heritage is a servient building and before twenty years have expired such building is rebuilt upon the same site; and (c) when the destroyed heritage is a dominant building and before twenty years have expired such building is rebuilt upon the same site and in such manner as not to impose a greater burden on the servient heritage.
+51. Revival of easements

+An easement extinguished under section 45 revives (a) when the destroyed heritage is, before twenty years have expired, restored by the deposit of alluvion; (b) when the destroyed heritage is a servient building and before twenty years have expired such building is rebuilt upon the same site; and (c) when the destroyed heritage is a dominate building and before twenty years have expired such building is rebuilt upon the same site and in such a manner as not to impose a greater burden on the servient heritage.

-An easement extinguished under section 46 revives when the grant or bequest by which the unity of ownership was produced is set aside by the decree of a competent Court.
+An easement extinguished under section 46 revives when the grant or bequest by which the unity of ownership was produced is set aside by the decree of a competent court.
 A necessary easement extinguished under the same section revives when the unity of ownership ceases from any other cause.

-A suspended easement revives if the cause of suspend is or before the right is extinguished under section 47.
+A suspended easement revives if the cause of suspension is removed before the right is extinguished under section 47.

-A, as the absolute owner of field Y, his a right of way thither over B's field Z. A obtains from B a lease of Z for twenty years.
-The easement is suspended to long as a remains lessee of Z. But when A assigns the lease to C, or surrenders it to B, the right of way revives.
+A, as the absolute owner of field Y, has a right of way thither over B's field Z. A obtains from B a lease of Z for twenty years.
+The easement is suspended so long as A remains lessee of Z. But when A assigns the lease to C, or surrenders it to B, right of way revives

-CHAPTER VI
+CHAPTER VI: LICENCES

-LICENSES
+52. "Licence" defined

-- 52. "License" defined. where one person grants to another, or to a definite number of other persons, a right to do, or continue to do, in or upon the immovable property of the grantor, something which would, in the absence of such right, be unlawful, and such right does not amount to an easement or an interest in the property, the right is called a license. - 53.
-Who may grant, license.
-A license may be granted by any one in the circumstances and to the extent in and to which he may transfer his interests in the property affected by the licence. - 54.
-Grant may be express or implied.
-The grant of a license may be express or implied from the conduct of the grantor, and an agreement which purports to create an easement, but is ineffectual for that purpose, may operate to create a license. - 55.
-Accessory licenses annexed by law.
-All licenses necessary for the enjoyment of any interest, or the exercise of any right, are implied in the Constitution of such interest or right.
-Such licenses are called accessory licenses.
+Where one person grants to another, or to a definite number of other persons, a right to do, or continue to do, in or upon the immovable property of the grantor, something which would, in the absence of such right, be unlawful, and such right does not amount to an easement or an interest in the property, the right is called a licence.

+53. Who may grant licence

+A licence may be granted by anyone in the circumstances and to the extent in and to which he may transfer his interests in the property affected by the licence.

+54. Grant may be express or implied

+The grant of a licence may be express or implied from the conduct of the grantor, and an agreement which purports to create an easement, but is ineffectual for that purpose, may operate to create a licence.

+55. Accessory licences annexed by law

+All licences necessary for the enjoyment of any interest, or the exercise of any right, are implied in the constitution of such interest or right.
+Such licences are called accessory licences.

-A sells the trees growing on his land to B. B is entitled to go on the land and take away the trees.
+A sells the trees growing in his land to B. B is entitled to go on the land and take away the trees.

+56. Licence when transferable

-56. License when transferable.
-Unless a different intention is expressed or necessarily implied, a license to attend a place of public entertainment may be transferred by the licensee; but, save, as aforesaid, a license cannot be transferred by the licensee or exercised by his servants agents.
+Unless a different intention is expressed or necessarily implied, licence to attend a place of public entertainment may be transferred by the licensee; but, save as aforesaid, a licence cannot be transferred by the licensee or exercised by his servient or agents.